esshariprasad/Brain-MRI-Segmentation-Using-Unet/README.md

-2) Upload the MRI Image File from "test_images" folder into the GUI
+2) Upload the MRI Image File from "test_images" folder into the GUI.

+   Naming Convention for mask: `MRI_Imagename_mask.tiff`

    The original mask is displayed beside the MRI image, if it is present in the current MRI image folder:

-Naming Con for mask: `MRI_Imagename_mask.tiff`

 <img width="942" alt="image" src="https://user-images.githubusercontent.com/19888725/206880249-79a438ad-52b6-495f-a6e6-bb3cd426741c.png">